-9.2 The Councils, along with Ashfield District, Mansfield District and Newark & Sherwood District Councils, commissioned Iceni to undertake a logistics study - Nottinghamshire Core and Outer HMA Logistics Study - to assess the specific needs for strategic distribution or logistics facilities across the Nottingham Core and Outer HMA focussing on the area around EMA, strategic routes to the EMA and along the M1 corridor.
+9.2 The Councils, along with Ashfield District, Mansfield District and Newark & Sherwood District Councils, commissioned Iceni to undertake a logistics study, the Nottinghamshire Core & Outer HMA Logistics Study.
+This Study assessed the specific needs for strategic distribution or logistics facilities across the Nottingham Core and Outer HMA focussing on the area around the EMA, strategic routes to the EMA and along the M1 corridor.
+Councils along the M1 corridor in Derbyshire were invited to join the Study, but declined.
 The study is available here: